-Is it Normal for Teenagers to Lack Empathy?
+Is It Normal for Teenagers to Lack Empathy?

 Posted Sep 17, 2012

-Mr. Uche, please tell me what your thoughts are on the subject
+Mr. Uche, please tell me what your thoughts are on the subject of empathy in teenagers.

 Dear Ms. D,

-Empathy is a trait we are all born with, this is because we are social creatures and have evolved to survive and thrive in small communities.
+Empathy is a trait we are all born with, because we are social creatures and have evolved to survive and thrive in small communities.
 Social conditioning determines if teenagers will learn to listen to their empathetic voice (consciousness) or otherwise.

-My interpretation goes like this: “the prefrontal cortex is last to develop because it allows the average person to focus on self mastery before becoming fully conscientious about the welfare of their respective communities.”
+My interpretation goes like this: “The prefrontal cortex is last to develop because it allows the average person to focus on self-mastery before becoming fully conscientious about the welfare of their respective communities.”

 This doesn't mean that during the period of self-mastery a teenager lacks empathy towards his fellow human beings.
 On the contrary, most teenagers I have worked with have a lot of empathy towards people in their lives, including people they don't like.
 During the teen years, teenagers are concerned with becoming productive members of their respective communities.
 In their maturation from childhood, they typically would have come to realize that in order to become valued members of society, they need to acquire skills valued by their respective communities.